datawire/reference-infrastructure-fabric/docs/aws_bootstrap.md

 1. An Amazon Web Services ("AWS") account.
 2. An AWS user account with administrator privileges that allow you to provision the infrastructure fabric.
-3. Install the official AWS command line toolchain.
+3. Install the official AWS command line tool.

 ## Get an AWS account